-Stem cell injections are minimally invasive and may offer long-term pain management for back pain.
+Stem cell injections are a minimally invasive therapy and may offer long-term pain management for back pain.

 All cells have a